 Random bills and notices come my way all the time.
 The other day I received several random medical bills for blood work done a few months back.
 Going through phone trees to pay a small bill is horrible… so I sent it over to Carin and forgot about them.
 She knows to pay them with a specific credit card of mine.

-If you’re in need of an assistant, I recommend going with a premium virtual assistant from Worldwide101.
-Let them know I sent you!
+If you’re in need of an assistant, I recommend my agency Shepherd.
+We find amazing full-time overseas staff for small businesses.
 Below are my final thoughts and tips on hiring an assistant to save time.